playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > Why is this happening?

-See, by default both `watch` and `watchEffect` run _before_ the DOM's contents have been committed from Vue's VDOM.
+See, by default, both `watch` and `watchEffect` run _before_ the DOM's contents have been committed from Vue's VDOM.

 To change this behavior, we can add `{flush: 'post'}` to either `watch` or `watchEffect` to run the watcher's function _after_ the DOM commit phase.